 The City boss has hit out at rival clubs for what he believes was a “whispering” campaign to discredit them.

-"I'm incredibly happy with the decision.
-It shows that all that people said about the club was not true," said Guardiola.
+“I’m incredibly happy for the decision.
+It shows that all that people said about the club was not true,” he said.

 “We don’t expect Liverpool, Tottenham, Arsenal, Chelsea or Wolves, or all the clubs, to defend us but we have the right to defend ourselves when we believe what we have done is correct, and three independent judges said this.

 “Today is a good day, yesterday was a good day for football because we play by the same rules for financial fair play as all the clubs in Europe.

 “People said we were cheating and lying, and many times the presumption of innocence was not there.